Christopher Petr, M.D.

 He also orders an ultrasound to check the size and location of fibroids.
 The findings of this evaluation will help inform your treatment plan.
-Less commonly, Dr. Ondrizek may have you undergo an MRI or hysteroscopy, a procedure to view the interior of your uterus, to check the fibroids.
+Less commonly, Dr. Petr may have you undergo an MRI or hysteroscopy, a procedure to view the interior of your uterus, to check the fibroids.

 Fibroids don’t always require treatment.
-If Dr. Ondrizek detects them during a pelvic exam or routine ultrasound, but they’re not causing any symptoms, he may recommend watching and waiting to see if they grow or become troublesome.
+If Dr. Petr detects them during a pelvic exam or routine ultrasound, but they’re not causing any symptoms, he may recommend watching and waiting to see if they grow or become troublesome.

 For symptomatic fibroids, he may recommend hormonal supplementation or medications to curb your hormone production and ease heavy bleeding associated with the growths.

 A common treatment to eradicate fibroids involves cutting off the blood supply that nourishes the fibroid allowing it to grow.
-Dr. Ondrizek may use a procedure that involves electrical current or cold temperatures to close off blood vessels.
+Dr. Petr may use a procedure that involves electrical current or cold temperatures to close off blood vessels.

 Surgical removal is sometimes the best treatment for particularly symptomatic or large fibroids.